anchit92/ESP32-RaceBox-mini-Emulator/README.md

 1. The ESP32 will start advertising a BLE service named "**RaceBox Mini 0123456789**"(the devicename you customized before uploading the firmware).
 2. Use a compatible BLE client application to connect to the device.
-    - Tested compatible apps, theoreticaly anything that supports a racebox mini should work (except the RaceBox app).
+    - Tested compatible apps, theoretically anything that supports a racebox mini should work (except the RaceBox app).
         - Solostorm (Android)
         - NMEAconnect (iOS)
         - AutoX DL(iOS)